Thursday, February 23, 2012

 Hurting Heart

 I am dumbfounded.
 I have not decided what, if anything, I should do about it.
 If I confront, do I really want to hear the answer?
 Or if I just let it go, can I ever really have a truly healthy relationship with that person ever again?
 It is something that I will have to pray about, that's for sure.
 Hopefully, I will receive some type of guidance.
-Hopefully, I will know how or what to do.
+I expect to know what to do.
 Because right now I am stunned.
 I sit here truly with my heart broken.

-I have learned something though.
-I have learned that I need to be very careful with the words I choose to use.
+I have learned something, though.
+I have learned that I need to be very careful with the words I choose.
 I need to make sure that the sentences that come out of my mouth are encouraging and uplifting, not condemning and hurtful.
 And now, with this hurting heart of mine, I will go and pray.
 I will ask God to heal it and to make it whole again.
 I will continue on as if nothing has occurred.
 I will get through this time.
-My only wish is that I wasn't so sensitive, that words did not cut me to the quick.
-I really wish that I was a tougher sort of person with a thicker skin.
+My only wish is that I weren't so sensitive, that words did not cut me to the quick.
+I really wish that I were a tougher sort of person with a thicker skin.
 One that could just let words of hurt roll right off my back.
-But, that is not how God made me.
+But that is not how God made me.
 Not at all.
 Not even a little bit.

 And I keep thinking about the words I have used, things I have said.
-I am not perfect--of this, you can be sure.
+I am not perfect — of this, you can be sure.
 So it stands to reason that I have said things that have hurt others, and I think that bothers me most of all.
-Now, as I sit here pondering this I am actually more upset over the words I have used that have been hurtful.
-The judging, the accusing, the out and out sinfulness of--well, of me.
+Now, as I sit here pondering this, I am actually more upset about the hurtful words I have used.
+The judging, the accusing, the out-and-out sinfulness of--well, of me.
 It makes me sick to my stomach.
 It makes me feel so sad and remorseful.
 Who am I to judge others?
-Or as we used to say who died and made you God?
-And yet, I'll bet I am one of the first ones to criticize, judge and condemn.
+Or as we used to say, who died and made you God?
+And yet, I'll bet I am one of the first ones to criticize, judge, and condemn.
 I truly make myself sick.
 I have not walked in their shoes.
 I have not lived through their childhoods.
 I did not have their parents or their financial struggles, and on and on.
 And yet, there I go--judging away, just as if I am God!

 So, this blog has me turning a corner in my life.
-A corner that hopefully, prayerfully will lead me into a closer relationship with my God.
+A corner that hopefully, prayerfully, will lead me into a closer relationship with my God.
 One of hope, trust, forgiveness, and love--on my part, not His.
 He has already given all that to me.
-It is me that needs to do the changing.
+I need to do the changing.
 So, if I have ever hurt you in any way with my words or my deeds, please forgive me.
 Please.

 Friday, February 17, 2012